 Board of Directors 2

 Directors' Report 5

 Corporate Governance - Statement of Compliance 9

+Remuneration Report 17

-Independent Auditor's Report 18
+Independent Auditor's Report 20

-Statements of Financial Position 25
+Statements of Financial Position 30

-Income Statements 26
+Income Statements 31

-Statements of Comprehensive Income 27
+Statements of Comprehensive Income 32

-Statements of Changes in Equity 28
+Statements of Changes in Equity 33

-Statements of Cash Flows 30
+Statements of Cash Flows 35

-Notes to the Financial Statements 31
+Notes to the Financial Statements 36

-Mr. Charles J. Farrugia Chairman
+MR. CHARLES J. FARRUGIA Chairman

 Mr. Charles J. Farrugia was appointed Chairman of Plaza Centres p.l.c. in October 2015.
-He has been a non-Executive Director of the company since 25 April 2008.
+He has been a Director of the company since 25 April 2008.
 Mr. Farrugia worked in the banking sector for 35 years and sat on a number of boards and committees within the HSBC Malta Group.
 Before retirement, in December 2009, he held the post of Head Global Banking & Markets and was a senior executive director of HSBC Malta p.l.c. for a number of years.
 Mr. Farrugia holds the position of non-executive director with several other Maltese companies.

-Mr. David G. Curmi Deputy Chairman
+MR. DAVID G. CURMI Deputy Chairman